Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## C

 Successor to Fortran.
 Runs on damn near everything.
-It's what's probably running in your car, airplane and your hearing aid.
+It's what's probably running on the microprocessors in your car, airplane and your hearing aid.

 ## COBOL

-Business successor to C. Runs most of the world's banking, insurance and accounting software on hardware that makes you throw out everything you thought you knew about computers, which means consultants who write this language make tons of money.
+Business successor to C. Runs most of the world's banking, insurance and accounting software on hardware.
+Makes you throw out everything you thought you knew about computers, which means consultants who write this language make tons of money.

 ## RPG

-The pre-cursor to COBOL.
+The precursor to COBOL.
 If seen in the wild, be afraid.
 Be VERY afraid.

 ## C++